Chaseis4344/rlux/README.md

 In the book I am basing this project on, [Crafting Interpreters](https://craftinginterpreters.com/), two versions of the language are specified and built: jlox and clox.
 They are built in [Java](https://www.java.com/) and [C](https://en.wikipedia.org/wiki/C_(programming_language)) respectively.
 I will be converting the Java version of the language to Rust.

+## LLVM Migration
+This project is undergoing an extremely major renovation to change from an interpreter to a compiler using LLVM

 ## Professionalism

 This project is by no means professional.
 I will not and do not work on it for a living.
 Please keep this in mind if you choose to contact me, as I will not always be able to respond immediately or at all.
 Thank you for any consideration you may have already taken in this regard.